confluentinc/confluent-kubernetes-examples/security/production-secure-deploy/README.rst

 has the principal in the Common Name.
 In the example deployment spec, each component refers to a different TLS certificate secret.

-Follow [these instructions](../../assets/certs/component-certs/README.md) to generate these certificates.
+Follow `these instructions <../../assets/certs/component-certs/README.md>`__ to generate these certificates.

 ::